UzairNoman/crossmoda-challenge/README.md

 # Future work
 We really think that normalizing the dataset before working would have improved the results and training routine.
 Extensive hyperparamter tuning would have helped as well.

-# Contributing
-Any kind of enhancement or contribution is welcomed.

 # Acknowledgments
 - [nnUNet](https://github.com/MIC-DKFZ/nnUNet) (For segmentation in 3D)
 - [UVCGAN](https://github.com/LS4GAN/uvcgan) (For image to image translation)